-Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.
+Includes five subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

+Subsections applicable to this service fully attained.
 Services are planned, coordinated, and are appropriate to the needs of the residents.
 The village manager and the clinical manager are responsible for the day-to-day operations.
 The organisational strategic plan informs the site-specific operational objectives which are reviewed on a regular basis.
-Murray Halberg has a well-established quality and risk management system that is directed by Ryman Christchurch.
+Rita Angus has a well-established quality and risk management system that is directed by Ryman Christchurch.
 Quality and risk performance is reported across the various facility meetings and to the organisation's management team.
-Murray Halberg provides clinical indicator data for the three services being provided.
+Rita Angus provides clinical indicator data for the three services being provided.
 There are human resources policies including recruitment, selection, orientation, and staff training and development.
 The service had an induction programme in place that provides new staff with relevant information for safe work practice.
 There is an in-service education/training programme covering relevant aspects of care and support and external training is supported.
 The organisational staffing policy aligns with contractual requirements and includes skill mixes.
-Residents and families reported that staffing levels are adequate to meet the needs of the residents.
+Residents and families/whānau reported that staffing levels are adequate to meet the needs of the residents.
 The service ensures the collection, storage, and use of personal and health information of residents is secure, accessible, and confidential.